 30. Vagamon – Paragliding Will Perk Up Your Adrenaline

 Famous for its tranquility, Kerala is a place that offers mesmerizing views of the hills and greenery.
-If you want to catch a bird’s eye view of the whole state then opt for paragliding in Vagamon.
-Build up some courage and tick off this activity from your bucket list this year.
+If you want to catch a bird’s eye view of the whole state then opt for paragliding in Vagamon as it is one of the best things to do in Kerala.
+If you are an adventurous person then this your chance to indulge in another exciting activity.
+But if you do not belong to this category then build up some courage and tick off this activity from your bucket list this year.

 31. Ambukuthi Hills – Unearth The Edakkal Caves